loosolab/UROPA/docs_rst/index.rst

    -  filtering for attribute values, e.g. “protein\_coding”,
    -  strand specificity

--  Utilization of many available GTF files as annotation database
+-  Utilization of any available GTF files as annotation reference
--  Multiple queries of variable parameter sets can be processed in a single run
+-  Multiple queries can be processed in a single run
--  Graduated annotation due to priorization
+-  Graduated annotation due to prioritization
--  Different easily-readable output tables (AllHits, FinalHits, BestperQuery\_Hits)
+-  Multiple output tables (AllHits, FinalHits, BestperQuery\_Hits)
 -  Visual summary for annotation evaluation
 -  Preparation of custom annotation files with the UROPA to GTF utility